-- (1) The Applicant has at least one full-time Certified Arborist on staff who will be present to perform or supervise all permitted actions including the observation of trenching within the dripline of the tree. - (2) The Applicant has a valid business license with the City of Hayward - (3) The Applicant has proof of liability insurance. - (4) All pruning, removal, and other tree work must conform to the standards set forth in the most current version of American National Standards Institute A300 and best management practices as defined by the International Society of Arboriculture.
+- 1. The Applicant has at least one full-time Certified Arborist on staff who will be present to perform or supervise all permitted actions including the observation of trenching within the dripline of the tree. - 2.
+The Applicant has a valid business license with the City of Hayward - 3.
+The Applicant has proof of liability insurance. - 4.
+All pruning, removal, and other tree work must conform to the standards set forth in the most current version of American National Standards Institute A300 and best management practices as defined by the International Society of Arboriculture.

 SEC.
-10-15.25 DURATION OF PERMIT.
+10-15.25 DURATION OF PERMIT

-A tree removal or pruning permit issued shall be valid for a period of three (3) months from issuance, or, if an appeal is taken, three (3) months from the final decision.
+Any permit issued shall be valid for a period of three (3) months from issuance, or, if an appeal is taken, three (3) months from the final decision.
 One three (3) months extension may be permitted upon a written request and approval.
-This duration excludes the annual pruning permit referenced in SEC.
-10-15.24, which is valid for one year.